-- Parent Coffee Morning (see school calendar for dates) Parents are invited to come into school to meet senior leaders and discuss any areas of learning regarding their child's progress - Parent Teacher Meeting three times during the school year, for parents to meet with classroom teachers and discuss progress, attainment, effort and attitude to learning
+- Parent Coffee Morning Parents are invited to come into school or meet online with senior leaders to discuss any areas of learning regarding their child's progress. - Parent Teacher Meeting three times during the school year, for parents to meet with classroom teachers and discuss progress, attainment, effort and attitude to learning. - Pulse Calls You will receive a call from the class teacher every 4-6 weeks to discuss their progress.